rootpy/rootpy/README.rst

 Please contact me (Noel dot Dawe AT cern dot ch) if you have ideas or contributions.
 And of course feel free to fork rootpy at GitHub.com and later submit a pull request.

-Currently, rootpy needs attention in these areas:
+rootpy needs attention in these areas:

 * Documentation
 * Tutorials